 I love interacting with fellow vegans, vegetarians, people who struggle with food intolerances, those who have a very sedentary lifestyle, and of course other geeks.
 Helping them out with their own health and fitness goals is a labor of love, and I often make new friends along the way.
 Basically I love reaching out to anyone.
 If you have a desk job, don’t listen to the hype that all hope is lost for your health.
 I am proof that you can work in a 9-5 job sitting at a computer all day and still get (and be) healthy.

-Right now I am studying for my fitness training certification with NASM and am a P90X Certified Independent Beachbody Coach.
-I am also a Certified Life Coach via the American Union of NLP and will be undergoing my Insanity certification in June ’13.
+Right now I am studying for my fitness training certification with NASM and am a P90X and INSANITY Certified Independent Beachbody Coach.
+I am also a Certified Life Coach via the American Union of NLP.
 Helping others to live a healthy, fulfilling life is a passion of mine as I know firsthand what it’s like to succeed, what it’s like to fail, and ultimately how to set yourself up for the best results.
 If I can help you in any way, please feel free to reach out to me.

 If you want to hit me up with questions, advice, or what-have-you, please feel free to contact me.